dotnet/docs-maui/docs/deployment/unit-testing.md

 In this example, even though there's only one test method, there are actually three tests because each theory with its data set will be ran as a separate test.

 > [!TIP]
-> Test one thing with each unit test.
+> Test one operation with each unit test.
 As the complexity of a test expands, it makes verification of that test more difficult.
-By limiting a unit test to a single concern, we can ensure that our tests are more repeatable, isolated, and have a smaller execution time.
+By limiting a unit test to a single concern, you can ensure that your tests are repeatable, isolated, and have a shorter execution time.
 For more information, see [Unit testing best practices](/dotnet/core/testing/unit-testing-best-practices).

 ## Run unit tests